felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Automatic Catalog Push

-Tick **Publish the menu on Uber Eats when it is updated in HubRise** to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
+Choose if you want to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
 By default, this option is turned off.
+To enable it, tick the box **Publish the menu on Deliveroo with it is updated in HubRise**.

 ### Opening Hours